When is Grantchester series five on TV?

 — Tom Brittney (@tombrittney) July 11, 2019

-Sure, you heard accurately… GRANTCHESTER WILL BE RETURNING FOR A FIFTH SERIES.
+Sure, you heard appropriately… GRANTCHESTER WILL BE RETURNING FOR A FIFTH SERIES.
 If that doesn’t provide the Friday feeling, then I don’t know what is going to!

 — Grantchester (@GrantchesterUK) July 12, 2019